godotengine/godot-docs/getting_started/step_by_step/godot_design_philosophy.rst

 For the most part, they’re developed from the ground up by contributors.

 Anyone can plug in proprietary tools for the needs of their projects — they just won’t ship with the engine.
-This may include NVIDIA PhysX, Google AdMob, or an FBX model importer.
+This may include Google AdMob, or an FBX model importer.
 Any of these can come as third-party plugins instead.

 On the other hand, an open codebase means you can **learn from and extend